openmapeditor/openmapeditor/docs/ARCHITECTURE.md

 All imported and drawn items store **full-precision coordinates**, **name**, **description**, **color**, and **stravaId** (if available).

-All formats (GeoJSON, GPX, KML, KMZ) are fully compatible - data imported in one format can be exported to any other format without data loss.
+All formats are interoperable - data imported from GeoJSON, GPX, KML, or KMZ can be exported to GeoJSON, GPX, or KML without data loss.

 **Property edits** (name, color) work on all items without duplication. **Geometry edits** require duplication to the drawing layer (via the "Duplicate" button). **Custom colors** are preserved as hex values for maximum compatibility.